WraithGlade/WG-rainbow-vim/README.md

 - The color mode functions (`RbCustomColors` and `RbNamedColors`) break things sometimes when called during normal Vim use *outside* of `rainbow.vim`.
 You'll need to set colors in advance.

+- If run via GVim, then the file type needs to be specified for the colors to show.
+  So, you need to use `gvim file.ext` for GVim, whereas both `vim` and `vim file.ext` work for console-based Vim.

 ## Miscellaneous Utilities

 The Git repo also includes very small shell scripts for more easily/quickly synchronizing the Git repo's `rainbow.vim` with Vim's per-user config file directory contents.
 (Otherwise, one might be tempted to bloat Vim's config directories by placing the full Git repo there.)